buildbot/buildbot/master/docs/manual/cfg-changesources.rst

     Print Gerrit event in the log (default `False`).
     This allows to debug event content, but will eventually fill your logs with useless Gerrit event logs.

+``gerritprojects``
+    gerrit project which events should be handled (optional).
+    By default events of any project are configured to be handled.

 By default this class adds a change to the Buildbot system for each of the following events:

 ``patchset-created``